-There are two grading systems specifically for Peruvian coffees:
+There are two grading systems specifically for Peruvian coffee:

 8 Types of Coffee Beans in Peru

 There are many different types of coffee commonly grown on Peruvian farms.
-The most common cultivars are Typica and Caturra, while the most common coffee plant species is Arabica.
+The most common cultivars are Typica and Caturra, while the most common coffee plant species are Arabica.

 The following list is the different types of coffee cultivated across the coffee-producing regions of Peru:

 - Mundo Novo

 Nowadays, many coffee varieties are divided into the above cultivars.
 These cultivars can provide a plethora of benefits to both farmers and consumers.
 Some are disease-resistant, and others provide unique flavor profiles.